 You can purchase this barbell through the REP Fitness website.

-REP Fitness has made a name for itself for providing high quality gym equipment for at-home lifters.
+REP Fitness has made a name for itself by providing high-quality gym equipment for at-home lifters.
 If you aren’t satisfied, you can return your equipment for a full refund within 30 days, as long as it is still in usable condition.
-For more information on their policies, you can email their support team at [email protected], or call them directly at 720-420-1731.
+For more information on their policies, you can email their support team at firstname.lastname@example.org, or call them directly at 720-420-1731.

 Why are there only one set of the knurl markings on the REP Fitness Power Bar?